Advice you can trust

 plan, we do all of this:

-- We deal with your lenders on your behalf, whether you have two or twenty.
+- We deal with your unsecured lenders on your behalf, whether you have two or twenty.

 - We try to negotiate a repayment plan that lowers your monthly repayments to an affordable level.
 Lenders don't have to accept this - we'd try to show them why it's the best approach.

-We create a personal budget for you, based on what you have told us and we use this to negotiate affordable repayments with your lenders.
-We can't guarantee that they would agree to lower payments, or to freeze interest & charges, but we'll do all we can to demonstrate why a debt management plan is the right option for everyone involved - why it makes more
+We create a personal budget for you, based on what you have told us and we use this to negotiate affordable repayments with your unsecured lenders.
+We can't guarantee that they will agree to lower payments, or to freeze interest and charges, but we'll do all we can to demonstrate why a debt management plan is the right option for everyone involved - why it makes more

 Once the repayment plan is agreed, we'll send it to you, detailing:

 - Your new, affordable monthly payment.